dialogues-ai/papers/docs/setup/create-graph.md

 :::info No nodes appear

 If no nodes are appearing in your list when you click the menu button.
 Hard refresh your application.
 (Hold shift and press the broswer refresh button.)
-On startup, sometimes, these nodes aren't downloaded, and the app needs to restart to grab them.
+Sometimes, when a new user account is just created, these nodes aren't downloaded/created yet, and the app needs to restart to grab them.
 So, restart your application, and come back to this page.
 You should see the first nodes here.
 :::

 3. Tap the ` + ` next to the nodes to add them to the graph.
 Go ahead and add them all.